 According to the Centers for Disease Control and Prevention (CDC),

-Diabetes can cause serious health complications if it’s not regularly monitored and treated, but lifestyle changes can make a big difference in helping to manage your blood glucose levels.
+Diabetes can cause serious health complications if it’s not regularly monitored and treated.
+Lifestyle changes can make a big difference in helping manage your blood glucose levels.

-Here are the nine most common signs and symptoms of type 2 diabetes:
+Here are some of the most common signs and symptoms of type 2 diabetes, according to the American Diabetes Association (ADA):

 - having to get up several times during the night to pee (urinate)